 Well-established quadratic formulations exist for solving the Hamiltonian path problem, and a growing body of literature explores the use of quantum computers for this task.
 These approaches include both gate-based methods and quantum annealing techniques.
 We first review gate-based approaches.

-In \cite{Sarkar}, the authors introduce QuASeR (Quantum Accelerated de novo DNA Sequence Reconstruction), a framework for addressing the de novo genome assembly problem.
-Their approach employs a QUBO formulation of the travelling salesman problem, which is equivalent to the Hamiltonian path problem.
+Sarkar A et al. \cite{Sarkar} introduced QuASeR (Quantum Accelerated de novo DNA Sequence Reconstruction), a framework for addressing the\textit{ de novo }genome assembly problem.
+Their approach employs a QUBO (Quadratic Unconstrained Binary Optimization) formulation of the travelling salesman problem, which is equivalent to the Hamiltonian path problem.
 The formulation is implemented using both annealing-based simulators and D-Wave quantum annealers, as well as gate-based quantum simulators.
 For the gate-based implementation, the authors apply the Quantum Approximate Optimization Algorithm (QAOA) to identify the optimal path.
 Their experiments demonstrate results for a four-node system with reads consisting of ten nucleotide bases.

-Fang et al. \cite{Fang} propose a divide-and-conquer algorithm for \textit{de novo} genome assembly using hybrid long and short reads.
+Similarly, Fang et al. \cite{Fang} proposed a divide-and-conquer algorithm for \textit{de novo} genome assembly using hybrid long and short reads.
 In this approach, the Eulerian path is computed on DBGs constructed from short reads, while long reads provide long-range constraints.
 The Eulerian path problem is solved using a Variational Quantum Eigensolver (VQE) implemented on a gate-based quantum simulator.
 Constraints are imposed to ensure path continuity and prevent branching in the assembly.
 A one-hot encoding scheme is employed, which is closely related to a QUBO formulation.
 The authors also investigate different ansatz choices for solving the VQE problem within the simulator.

-In \cite{Varsamis}, the authors propose a method for de novo DNA sequence assembly using quantum random walks on graphs represented as Ising Hamiltonians.
+In \cite{Varsamis}, the authors propose a method for \textit{de novo} DNA sequence assembly using quantum random walks on graphs represented as Ising Hamiltonians.
 Their approach recursively partitions the graphs into smaller subgraphs using a max-cut algorithm, after which quantum walk algorithms are applied to identify paths in graphs with low hierarchical rank.
 The max-cut problem is solved using the QAOA algorithm in Qiskit.

-In a related but a different line of work, the authors in \cite{kosoglu-kind_biological_2023} a biological sequence comparison algorithm using quantum computers.
+In a related but distinct line of work, the authors in \cite{kosoglu-kind_biological_2023} a biological sequence comparison algorithm using quantum computers.
 They utilize the Flexible Representation of Quantum Images (FRQI) framework for comparisons at a granular level.
 The position of the base and its value are encoded to a quantum state.